nikhilrayaprolu/awesome-open-saas/README.md

 This list excludes Database as a service and Caching as a Service products.

+Click Watch on the top right to get updates on New Products.

 Why Open Source SaaS products?

 - https://opensource.com/article/18/5/open-source-saas-y-world